 3: Download HD texture files (LINK)

-4: Unpack the 17 files into the "Textures" folder inside the Unreal game folder.
+4: First unpack the 5 "HighEnd" files into the "Textures" folder inside the Unreal game folder.
 Overwrite existing files.

 5: Download HD skins (LINK)